John H. Davis (author): Biography

 Davis was the son of stockbroker John Ethelbert Davis and Maude Reppelin Bouvier, younger sister of John Vernou Bouvier III and, therefore, first cousin of Jacqueline Kennedy Onassis and Lee Radziwill.
 His mother and John V. Bouvier III were both children of prominent New York lawyer John Vernou Bouvier Jr.

 Davis was a 1951 graduate of Princeton University as well as Columbia University.
-While serving in the United States Navy during the 1950s, he was officer with the Sixth Fleet stationed in Naples, Italy.
-Davis said that he was required to "deal with the mafia hoods who controlled the ports" as part of his duties as shore patrol and legal officer.
-He stated that during his time there he became interested in the history of Italy and studied the history of the mafia.
+While serving in the United States Navy during the 1950s he was an officer with the Sixth Fleet stationed in Naples, Italy.
+Davis said that he was required to "deal with the Mafia hoods who controlled the ports" as part of his duties as shore patrol and legal officer.
+He stated that during his time there he became interested in the history of Italy and studied the history of the Mafia.
 After the Navy, Davis studied at the Italian Institute for Historical Studies in Naples, and directed a cultural center in southern Italy.